List of largest insects: True bugs (Hemiptera)

+The largest total length of any hemipteran belongs to Gigantometra gigas (the largest species of water strider), which has a leg span of more than 25 cm.

+The largest type of aphid is the giant oak aphid (Stomaphis quercus), which can reach an overall length of 2 cm.
+The biggest species of leafhopper is Ledromorpha planirostris, which can reach a length of 2.8 cm.

 Dobsonflies and relatives (Megaloptera)

 Megaloptera includes dobsonflies, alderflies and relatives.
 The largest is the dobsonfly Acanthacorydalis fruhstorferi, which can have a wingspan of up to 21.6 cm, making it the largest aquatic insect in the world by this measurement.
 This species is native to China and Vietnam, and its body can be up to 10.5 cm long.